Willson Contreras Player Props: Cardinals vs. Tigers

 Willson Contreras At The Plate

-- Contreras is hitting .271 with nine doubles, two home runs and 13 walks.
+- Contreras has nine doubles, two home runs and 13 walks while batting .268.

+- Contreras enters this game on a four-game hitting streak.
+In his last outings, he's hitting .286.

-- Contreras has driven in a run in 11 games this season (35.5%), including two games with multiple runs batted in.
+- In 11 games this season (34.4%), Contreras has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.